top of page

 Category: Herbal

 Chamomile tea induces sleepiness.
-This is not to say that shows marked with this tea are boring; they're actually rather calming - not action packed.
-Try Blue Bayou, the Oscar-award winning film, CODA, Pachinko, or Ten Days in the Valley for example.
+This is not to say that shows marked with this tea are boring; they're actually rather calming — not action packed.
+Try the Oscar-nominated film, American Fiction, The Long Game, or The Old Oak for example.

 Genre: Family dramas